-If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
+Automatically detect If this protocol has been enabled, it will automatically be used for discovering and inspect the corresponding packets in filter rules. protocol

 Filename This number has to be between 64 and 512 bytes.
-Support Disable intrusion When this option is selected, the scan of the TFTP protocol will be disabled a will be authorized if the filter policy allows it Log every TFTP query Enables or disables the generation of logs relating to TFTP queries.
+Support Disable intrusion prevention When this option is selected, the scan of the TFTP protocol will be disabled and traffic will be authorized if the filter policy allows it Log every TFTP query Enables or disables the generation of logs relating to TFTP queries.